 He unplugs himself from the machine, detaching the main cable from the back of his neck in a single motion, finally feeling the sense of purpose in the action.
-He connects his cannon to a cylindrical device on the small of his back; somebody has warned him to do that before engaging on a long mission, even if a precaution like that seems pointless.
+He connects his cannon to a cylindrical device on the small of his back; somebody has warned him to do that before engaging on a long mission, lest he run out of power at an inconvenient time, even if a precaution like that seems pointless.

 And indeed, it does.
 None of it will last long enough.

 Despite this knowledge, despite his programming and despite his errors, that makes him feel excited.

 There are no soldiers or medics around him now, not a single presence but his own in the entire base, every other unit already deployed to the capital.
 Not even all of them, he knows, can stop Lucas from reaching the king.
 Gentle as he is, he's also become an unstoppable force.
 It'll be his turn soon, and then it'll be over.

 But there are more important things for him to see, things far bigger than his purpose, his power or his position.

 With a rush and insistent sense of self-awareness his every step, he leaves the laboratory room.
 He walks down the hallway quickly, passing familiar door after familiar door; despite the fact that he won't see any of those rooms again, he has little interest in them.

 By the time he reaches the stairs to the lower floors, he has already broken into a run.
 He descends the stairs hurriedly, jumping over the last four steps and bolting to his left as soon as he lands to descend the next staircase.
 Once at its bottom, he finds himself standing before a long hallway of doors that look all the same: it's the soldiers' quarters, extending across the entire floor.